TheUnsocialEngineer/Ask3lad-Ammo/Ammo Selector/readme.md

    - **Dev Server**:
      Navigate to the directory where you installed the Dev server.

-4. Drag the Ask3lad_testdrive.blk from the usermissionm folder from the download file into your warthunder ```usermissions``` folder and replace the one already there
+4. Drag the Ask3lad_testdrive.blk from the usermission folder from the download file into your warthunder ```usermissions``` folder and replace the one already there

 5. ✅ Done!
    You can now access the test drive in-game via: